a20351766/udo.1.4.0/docs/source/idemix.rst

 cryptographic building blocks for Idemix were published at the top conferences and journals and verified by the scientific community.

-This particular Idemix implementation for Fabric uses a pairing-based signature scheme that was briefly proposed by `Camenisch and Lysyanskaya <https://link.springer.com/chapter/10.1007/978-3-540-28628-8_4>`_ and described in detail by `Au et al. <https://link.springer.com/chapter/10.1007/11832072_8>`_.
+This particular Idemix implementation for UDO uses a pairing-based signature scheme that was briefly proposed by `Camenisch and Lysyanskaya <https://link.springer.com/chapter/10.1007/978-3-540-28628-8_4>`_ and described in detail by `Au et al. <https://link.springer.com/chapter/10.1007/11832072_8>`_.
 The ability to prove knowledge of a signature in a zero-knowledge proof